mystor/meteor-lazy-packages/README.md

 This will load all of the javascript and css for the package.
 Calling this function multiple times with the same package will have no effect.

 On the server, packages are not lazily loaded.
-Any JS and CSS assets will simply be added to the project.
+Any JS assets will simply be added to the project.

 You can also add an (optional) callback as the second parameter to `LazyPackages.load()`, this will be called when all of the javascript for the package has been successfully loaded.
 It is passed no arguments.

 ## Limitations
 - Packages can add more resource types than just JS and CSS (such as document fragments).
 This is currently not supported, and will display a warning.

-- When a package which is being lazily loaded is edited, it will not be recompiled.
-The project needs to update in some other way before the code is recompiled.
+- Packages do not automatically detect whether your project should be minified.

 ## Contributing
 lazy-packages is still very much a work in progress.
 If you find bugs or unexpected behaviour, please report them.
 If you find a fix to a problem, please submit a pull request.
 I really appreciate it.